//this is the mailchimp popup form //ShareThis code for sharing images

 Increasingly, human resources is playing an important role in engaging employees in order to nurture company culture.
 Many executives already see the value.
 According to an article in SHRM, leaders from around the world say that enhancing employee engagement is one of their top five global business strategies.

-Developing organizational culture
+Develop an organizational culture

 While organizational change is constant, your company can take continual steps toward defining its purpose and brand — that is, why it exists and how it wants to be known.
 Over time, aligning your team members with your workplace culture will become a competitive advantage.
 Here’s how to turn your organization’s culture into an asset.

-1. Hire for cultural fit.
+1. Hire for Cultural Fit

 A strong culture fit can yield greater job satisfaction, longer tenure, and improved performance.
 To show candidates what you’re all about, integrate your culture into your employer brand messaging, job content, and interview processes.